smonette/movie-library/README.md

 ### Search
 * Search yields no results when there's a space, so `Dead Pool` won't find `Deadpool`
 * If there are two movies containing a word, only the first movie is displaying
+* Make the interaction more obvious to the user that a film is present on the list.

 ### Mobile/Tablet
 * The "add movie" form is too tall on mobile and the submit button is hidden